 Enter this rustic skillet dessert.
-Toss some sliced peaches (no need to peel them) in brown butter and brown sugar, infuse them with vanilla and almond, and top them with meringue.
+Toss some sliced peaches (no need to peel them) in brown butter and brown sugar, infuse them with vanilla and almond extracts, and top them with meringue.

 After baking, the peaches soften slightly and release their juices.
 The meringue topping is slightly crisp on the outside but soft and marshmallowy on the inside.

 We all know the flavor combination of peaches and cream, but here, the sweet meringue plays off the tart peaches in a new way that lets the tart peaches shine.
 Be sure to have a bowl and a big spoon on hand to scoop up the soupy juice.

 But wait, there’s more!
 This is a great recipe to use all kinds of summer stone fruits: nectarines, plums, pluots or apricots, alone or in combination.
 Throw in some blueberries or raspberries if you have them.
 These are all great choices.

 In other words, this is a “fly by the seat of your pants” dessert.
 Its burnished cloud of meringue on top has a huge wow factor.
 A pretty good bang for a minimal amount of effort!

 More Ways to Enjoy Summer Peaches!

 To bring cold eggs to room temperature quickly, set them in a bowl of warm water for a few minutes before you separate them.

 3 tablespoons unsalted butter